 Space and Place, The Perspective of Experience, Yi-Fu Tuan

-I interrogate the relationship between humans and the natural environment.
+I question the relationship between humans and the natural environment, with a particular interest in prehistory.
 I make journeys, explorations and undertake physical activities, creating images of experience, often large scale and immersive.
 Since suffering a hearing disability, a deep interest in the experience of sound has appeared in my work.
 I utilise workshops, exploratory walks, printmaking, drawing, sound and photography to interact with the public and record the natural world.

 Exhibition, 2019, Into The Hills, Mill Bridge Gallery, Skipton